About the Tibetan Studies Collection

 Tibetan Studies Research at Columbia

 In 1998, at the urging of the Chinese Studies Librarian, a new line for Tibetan-language materials was approved for the C.V.
 Starr East Asian Library, and Columbia University now holds the most extensive academic research library collection outside of China.
 With nearly 15,000 volumes of Tibetan-language print materials, subscription to 13,000 electronic volumes via the Tibetan Buddhist Resource Center (TBRC) Core Text Collections, and important archival collections, the Tibetan Studies Collection actively serves the faculty and students of Columbia University, and elsewhere.
-In particular, our collection seeks to support the academic offerings of the Department of East Asian Languages and Cultures, the initiatves of the Modern Tibetan Studies Program of the Weatherhead East Asian Institute, under the leadership of Dr. Robert Barnett, and the continued development of classical Tibetan religious studies centered in the Religion Department.
+In particular, our collection seeks to support the academic offerings of the Department of East Asian Languages and Cultures, the initiatves of the Modern Tibetan Studies Program of the Weatherhead East Asian Institute, and the continued development of classical Tibetan religious studies centered in the Religion Department.

 In 2005, research and coursework in the history of Tibet was expanded with the appointment of Dr. Gray Tuttle, the Leila Hadley Luce Associate Professor of Modern Tibet.
 Accordingly, the Library has worked to enrich its collections with a vast store of local histories and genealogies, many acquired in the field.